 Adserver.Online allows its users to split their ad campaigns into separate levels (tiers).
-In this article, we will explain how to use this feature and how to increase fill rate using tiers with its help.
+In this article, we will explain how to use this feature and how to increase your fill rate using tiers.

-You may have lots of campaigns of different ad formats, sizes and targeting options.
+You may have lots of campaigns of different ad formats, sizes, and with different targeting set.
 But this doesn't necessarily mean you have an ad to show for every visitor.
 This can lead to white areas on your websites and, therefore, missed chances to monetise your traffic.

 The main reasons for low fill rate are:

 - Targeting: you may have lots of geo/OS/device-specific ad campaigns.
-That might be bringing you profit but all the traffic that doesn't fit your targeting options will have no campaigns for display
+That might be bringing you profit but all the traffic that doesn't fit your targeting options will have no ad campaigns for display

 - Dayparting: some ad campaigns may need to run on a certain day at a certain time.
 Nevertheless, you may want to have all your traffic to be monetised

 - Frequency capping: in case you have a frequency capping in action for the rest of your campaigns, it may come to a point when your ad server runs out of ads to display for a certain visitor

 - Ad sizes and ad formats: trying different ad sizes and new ad formats is always a good idea.
 But are you sure they all have enough ads for display?

 How to increase fill rate using tiers

 While using a multi-level campaign structure may be confusing and not needed at all, the lowest-ranked tier in our system – a Fallback Campaign – can help you avoid white spaces on your websites and increase your profit.

 Take a look at this example: